jmurillo07/CSC365-Project/TechnicalSpecifications.md

 This endpoint takes an UserId and a Password and jump to different URLs for different type of users

 Transaction Flows:
+* Any request made by a user that involves writing will have to go through integrity and consistency checks.
+Should they fail at any point then their query shall be voided and any changes made to the database reversed.

 Edgecases:
 * some of these I believe should go under certain endpoints.